murarisumit/murarisumit.github.io/_posts/tech/_posts/2019-12-30-git-reset-minimal-tutorial.md

 Before getting ahead lets clear these three fundamental things in git.

+Git is version control system, or in simple defination(bit vaguely) it helps **to create point in time snapshots of current directory**.

 1. HEAD: It is a symbolic reference pointing to wherever you are in your commit history.

 2. Index: The index, also known as the staging area, is the set of files that will become the next commit.
 It is also the commit that will become HEAD’s parent.